mkgmels/Udacity-Data-Engineering-Nanodegree/README.md

 Feel free to browse, provide feedback, or use this repository as a reference for your own learning journey!

 Happy coding! 🚀

----

-Feel free to customize this description to better fit your experience and the specific details of your projects.